root-11/maslite/readme.md

                     ...

 The only thing which the user needs to worry about, is that the update function cannot depend on any externals.
 The agent is confined to sending (`self.send(msg)`) and receiving (`msg = self.receive()`) messages which must be processed within the function `self.update`.
 Any responses to sent messages will not happen until the agent runs update again.

 If any state needs to be stored within the agent, such as for example memory of messages sent or received, then the agents `__init__` should declare the variables as class variables and store the information.
 Calls to databases, files, etc. can of course happen, including the usage of `self.setup()` and `self.teardown()` which are called when the agent is, respectively, started or stopped.
-See boiler-plate for a more detailed description.
+See the boiler-plate (below) for a more detailed description.

 ### Boilerplate